jajm/irssi-rocketchat/README.md

 Send a message to a thread.

 `<tmid>` is the thread id.
-It's displayed before each received message that are from a thread
+It's displayed before each received message that is from a thread.
+You can also reply to any message to create a new thread.

 ## Known bugs